shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 Do not set "neigh_modify once yes" or else this fix will never be called.
 Reneighboring is **required**.

-Only usable for 3D simulations.
+This fix style is only usable for 3D simulations.

 This fix can be run in parallel, but aspects of the MCEMC part will not scale well in parallel.
 Currently, molecule translations and rotations